Ideolt/AuctionHouse/README.md

 /ah cancel (cancels the specific auction if you are the owner of it)

+/ah notes (to finish any auctions that finished while you wore offline / with full inventory)

 /ah ac (shows the number of running auctions)